patractlabs/europa/README.md

 5. Provide some particular rpc to operate this sandbox.

     Currently Europa framework is compatible with all rpc in Substrate except the rpc related to network (like `system_networkState` and others).
-Thus the node which is integrated with Europa framework could use apps: [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/) to operate directly.
+Thus the node which is integrated with Europa framework could use Substrate Protal: [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/) to operate directly.

     Besides, Europa provides following rpc:
     * `europa_forwardToHeight` (params: \[`height: NumberOf<B>`\])